-In case there are any significant changes to this CP, Thailand NRCA will announce on its website.
+Thailand NRCA reserves the right to revise this document.
+In case there are any significant changes, Thailand NRCA will announce on the website before the date of enforcement.

-9.12.3 Circumstances under Which OID Must Be Changed
+9.12.3 Circumstances Under Which OID Must Be Changed

 The OID of this CP contains a version number in the last component of the OID.
 The version number will be changed if there is any change in this CP.